 Configuring UTM parameters:

 - utm_source - When adding campaign parameters the source is the only one required.
 Submit the source name which will be applied to all links in all publications of the selected group.

 - utm_medium - Submit medium name which will be applied to all links in all publications of the selected group.

 - utm_campaign - For this parameter the system will use the publication name, found in the URL of the publication, as the parameter value.
 Updating the publication name in the URL.

 - utm_content - For this parameter the system will use the product title, found in the title field of the Product hotspot.
 If a Link hotspot or the Home button in the menu is clicked the content parameter is not appended.

 NOTE: To avoid duplicated parameters activating the Campaign URL parameters feature will disable the Pass URL parameters feature as well as overwrite any UTM parameters found in the hotspots themselves.

-In the Advanced settings tab of the Publication Reader menu a similar feature is found, Pass URL parameters.
-This feature allows you to append a full set of URL parameters to the publication URL and have those added to all outgoing links in the publication automatically:
+In the Advanced settings tab of the Publication Reader menu you can also find the option to Pass URL parameters.
+This feature allows you to append a full set of URL parameters to the publication URL and have those added to all outgoing links in the publication automatically.

 - Select the checkbox

 - Copy the share link of the publication